Applicants to the Bachelor in International Business Administration must

-German-speaking persons who do not meet these requirements have the opportunity to attend one of the Lucerne School of Business's preparation courses in financial accounting (tuition in German).
+German-speaking persons who do not meet these entrance qualifications for financial accounting have the opportunity to attend one of the Lucerne School of Business's preparation courses in financial accounting (tuition in German).

 Qualifications Required in Mathematics

 Applicants to this Bachelor programme must provide evidence of qualifications in the field of mathematics equivalent to those stipulated for higher secondary vocational training in Switzerland.
-Persons not familiar with the Swiss educational system may consult the following list of required qualifications.
-See Qualifications required in mathematics.
+Persons not familiar with the Swiss educational system may consult the entrance qualifications for mathematics.

 The following self-assessment test will help you in determining whether you have the skills and knowledge in the field of mathematics which we expect students to have acquired prior to studying in the IM&E programme.
-See Self-Assessment Test in Mathematics.
+See entry-level test for a self-assessment.